tonyx/Sharpino/README.md

 Examples 4 and 5 are using the SAFE stack.
 To run the tests use the common SAFE way (``dotnet run`` and ``dotnet run -- RunTests`` from their root dir )

 ## Todo list.
 Help welcome:
-- Rewrite from scratch the Kafka integration making it work as is supposed to (send and and forget with limited retries or transactional outbox pattern).
-Implement aggregate state viewer based on processing events via messages with some way to resync data when in trouble.
+- The event broker has been disabled.
+Possibly another way to distribute the events and the state across multiple instances of the application is needed (redis?)
 - Implementing event store using Postgres event store but using Azure sql instead.
-- Add metadata to events in json format.
-We should be able to pass those metadata via commands (example runAggregateCommandMd may be the same as runAggregateCommand with metadata added).
-That must be useful for debugging.
 - Write more examples (porting classic DDD examples implemented to test other libraries is fine).
-- Write a full-Saga/Process manager for running multiple commands involving arbitrary types.
+- Not sure about this: Write a full-Saga/Process manager for running multiple commands involving arbitrary types.
 The "compensator"/"undoer" must be able to rollback the transaction in case of failure of any command.
-- Add metadata to events in json format.
-We should be able to pass those metadata via commands (example runAggregateCommandMd may be the same as runAggregateCommand with metadata added).
-That must be useful for debugging.
+- Write some way to runMultipleCommands with arbitrary types of aggregates in one shot: at the moment this is limited to three aggregates types

 ## Comparison with the style of examples in other event-sourcing libraries
 - [Equinox](https://github.com/jet/equinox)